Mesa-bot/clan-calc/README.md

 Remembered patch notes are a thing and filled in 1.0.1's notes because I forgot to do that earlier

-1.0.3
+1.1.0

-Corrected immortal health calculation for level < 7

-(curse you, clicker heroes wiki)
+Corrected immortal health calculation for level < 7 (curse you, clicker heroes wiki)

-Adjusted MAX class level to 150
+Adjusted MAX class level to 150 to prevent users from entering absurd numbers and crashing their browsers.

-Made Class level inputs empty
+Made Class level inputs empty by default.

+We have an actual webpage now and it's

 ### **P U R P L E**

+1.1.1

+Upgraded reported CPS precision to 2 decimal places.

+Fixed inconsistency in class order between the dropdown list and the results panels.
+Really just an OCD fix tbh.

+Renamed 1.0.3 to 1.1.0 because getting a webpage was a pretty major update

 ---